nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **API**: Apllication programming interface
+* **CLI**: Command line interface, the place where users type their commands.
+* **GUI**: Graphical User interface, A visualisation tool for users to navigate the app.

 --------------------------------------------------------------------------------------------------------------------

+## **Appendix: Planned Enhancement**

+### Better Command error messages

+Currently, some error messages can be better phrased to help users identify the problems in their commands.
+For example, when deleting a patient with an invalid IC like S111, the error message is invalid format.
+However, showing that the IC is invalid may be more helpful

+### Allow Name to take more types of inputs

+Currently, when adding or editing a new patient or doctor, the input for name only accepts Alphanumeric characters.
+However it may be an issue for people with legal names that include "s/o someone", "Ah-Ming".
+Hence, we plan to loosen the checks for name input and allow the system to take in more special characters like "/,-".

+### Make Find Command not case-sensitive

+Currently, our find-appt command used to find appointment only accepts capitalised letters for the NRIC input.
+However, given that we have allowed for non-capitalised letters for other command types that uses NRIC, we plan to improve find command to case-insensitive for NRIC.

+### Handle manual changes in JSON file

+Currently, changing the data file directly for the appointments are not checked.
+It is possible that users edit the data file directly such that an appointment not belonging to the person is stored under him.
+This will cause issues later on when users attempt to add appointments at the same timing.
+We plan to add in more checks in when converting json properties such as JsonAdaptedPatient and JsonAdaptedDoctor to their respective model type.
+These validation ensures that the data in the json file adheres to the checks that are done when adding new appointments to doctors and patients.

+## **Appendix: Effort**

+There are 4 main areas where we adapted substantially from the original AB3.
+1. UI now displays patients, doctors and appointment details.
+2. System now contain Patient and Doctor class that inherits from the Person class.
+3. System now contain a completely new class Appointment that stores patient and doctor ic, and the appointment.
+4. Undo and Redo commands added.

+### UI changes
+Compared to the original UI, our app now shows three columns, Patient, Doctor, Appointment.
+We had to figure out how to fit 3 different columns in JavaFX which we were not familiar with.
+Additionally, linking the changes in model with the the actual UI component was also difficult since there many different files involved.
+We had to really trace through the code to understand how the different components work together to show the required UI that we wanted.

+### Person to Patients and Doctors
+MediLink Contacts adapted from the AB3 to use the Patient and Doctor classes to represent the information that our target users will need.
+The original code base was deeply linked to the Person class and there was a significant amount of changes that had to be made to refactor the code to accommodate the two classes.
+The biggest challenge was that we had to understand the entire code base well at the beginning to be able to make these refactorings.

+Some changes were also made to such that the two classes have their own attributes on top of the original Person attributes and inherit from the common class Person.
+There are now 2 instead of just 1 entity that has to be handled.
+This translates to more Parsers, attribute classes and input validations to support these two classes.

+Additionally, we moved away from using Index for most of our operations.
+Instead, we perform all operations using the NRIC.
+This also means more changes to the existing command such as Edit/Find/Delete commands.

+### Appointment class
+This is a newly created class that represents a relationship between the Doctor and Patient class.
+Am AppointmentTime class was also created to represent the time used in the Appointment class.
+One challenge that we faced was to come up with the required checks for adding new appointment.
+We decided to go with whether the inputted IC exist in MediLink Contacts and whether the new appointment causes a clash with the doctor and patient.
+However, actually implementing these checks were difficult as we had to find a way to get the same Patient and Doctor stored in the model.

+Storing the appointment was a challenge too.
+We store each appointment in the involved doctor and patient such that we can search for their appointments more easily as well as a separate list in the model, that has all the appointments.
+We had to create new JsonAdaptedAppointment class for this purpose.

+### Undo and Redo
+As we wanted to allow our users to revert back some mistakes, we implemented the undo and redo functions, which are fairly new compared to the existing functions that are mainly CRUD related.
+These changes had to be tied to each individual commands as we had to store the different states of the system before and after each operation is performed.
+Hence, the code changes were across many files and had to be linked well for it to work.

 ## **Appendix: Instructions for manual testing**